Computer and Mobile Systems Engineering Major - Bachelor of Engineering Technology

 Computer engineering deals with the design of computers and computer systems.
 But it’s about much more than PCs.
 Designing new hardware, working on a system’s software, developing designs for a supercomputer or using computers to control an industrial plant – it all fits the computer engineer’s job description.

-In today’s world desktop computers only represent a tiny fraction of the devices a computer engineer might work on, with computer-like architectures now found in a range of devices including video game consoles, DVD players and mobile systems.
+In today’s world desktop computers only represent a tiny fraction of the devices a computer engineer might work on, with computer-like architectures now found in a range of devices and appliances including video game consoles, DVD players and mobile systems.

 Mobile communication devices, embedded systems and networks are the focus of this major.
 You develop a clear understanding of the development, operation and maintenance of software and hardware, and their application to mobile communications devices, embedded systems and networks.